JessicaDeCunha/Retirement-Financial-Planning-using-APIs/README.md

 #### Monte Carlo Simulation

-Create a Monte Carlo simulation for the retirement portfolio:

 1. Use the Alpaca API to fetch historical closing prices for a traditional 60/40 portfolio using the `SPY` and `AGG` tickers to represent the `60%` stocks (`SPY`) and `40%` bonds (`AGG`).

 2. Run a Monte Carlo simulation of `500` runs and `30` years for the `60/40` portfolio and plot the results.